chloemurdock/chloemurdock.github.io/_pages/Resume.md

 Featured in the News section of The Miami Student newspaper:
 - [Central Park Five member speaks on institutionalized racism](https://miamistudent.net/central-park-five-member-speaks-on-institutionalized-racism/)

-May 2018 – Present: PR Chair for Miami University Martial Arts Club
+January 2019 - Present: Vice President of Miami University Martial Arts Club
 - Weighing in on club executive board decisions
-- Creating and implementing a recruitment campaign plan
 - Planning alumni events, taekwondo performances and other club gatherings
-- Announcing at festival martial arts demonstrations
+- Announcing at festivals

+May 2018 – February 2019: PR Chair for Miami University Martial Arts Club
+- Created and implemented a recruitment campaign plan
-- Posting relevant Facebook and [Twitter](https://twitter.com/MartialMiami) content that aligns with recruitment campaign
+- Posted relevant Facebook and [Twitter](https://twitter.com/MartialMiami) content that aligns with recruitment campaign

 2016-2017 Olentangy High School’s The Beacon magazine: Editor-in-chief, Writer, Designer
 - [Get off the couch, see these movies](/2017/03/01/Get-off-the-couch-see-these-movies)